Google Tag Gateway

 Other common options are:

-• set up GTG manually so that script order is controlled by the customer.
+- set up GTG manually so that you control script order.

 For more details, see: